Longtime DC Delegate Eleanor Holmes Norton is ending her reelection campaign for Congress

 Her retirement opens up a likely competitive primary to succeed her in an overwhelmingly Democratic city.
 Several local lawmakers had already announced their intentions to run in the Democratic primary.

-An institution in Washington politics for decades, Norton is the oldest member of Congress.
+An institution in Washington politics for decades, Norton is the oldest member in the House.
 She was a personal friend to civil rights icons such as Medgar Evers and a contemporary of other activists turned congressional stalwarts, including Rep. Jim Clyburn, D-S.C, and the late Reps.
 John Conyers, D-Mich., and John Lewis, D-Ga.

 But Norton has faced calls to step aside in recent months as residents and local lawmakers questioned her ability to effectively advocate for the city in Congress amid the Republican administration's aggressive moves toward the city.